SovnSkyrim/QWEST/README.md

 You should know that the [Thieves Guild have Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/33256) now, and you can [Renounce the Daedra if you will](https://www.nexusmods.com/skyrimspecialedition/mods/36100), while [Vampires can skip Fort Dawnguard](https://www.nexusmods.com/skyrimspecialedition/mods/25783).

 - Followers -
-Interesting NPCs will provide a nice amount of high quality followers but there is still the unforgettable Inigo, Lucien or Auri.
+[Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194#) will provide a nice amount of high quality followers but there is still the unforgettable [Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461), [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035) or [Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278) ([with her cute face overhaul!](https://www.nexusmods.com/skyrimspecialedition/mods/29345)).
-There is also Serana Dialogue Edit and Add-on for all the love for the goth cutie.
+There is also Serana [Dialogue Edit](https://www.nexusmods.com/skyrimspecialedition/mods/16222) and [Add-on](https://www.nexusmods.com/skyrimspecialedition/mods/32161) for all the love for the goth cutie.

 - Loot, Artefacts and Leveling -
-Reliquary of Myth overhauls all vanilla Artifacts and Dynamic Dungeon Loot coupled with Lock Related Loot makes sure you do not find spider webs in the dungeon chests.
+[Reliquary of Myth](https://www.nexusmods.com/skyrimspecialedition/mods/31612) overhauls all vanilla Artifacts and [Dynamic Dungeon Loot](https://www.nexusmods.com/skyrimspecialedition/mods/10308) coupled with [Lock Related Loot](https://www.nexusmods.com/skyrimspecialedition/mods/11342) makes sure you do not find spider webs in the dungeon chests.
-Experience handles levels, quests will level your character levels, skills will not level it anymore, but they'll level independently.
-Also there's a skill cap to avoid powerleveling, it is determined by the Player Character level.
+[Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) handles levels, quests will level your character levels, skills will not level it anymore, but they'll level independently.
+Also there's a skill cap to avoid powerleveling, it is determined by the Player Character level, you really should check the [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/17751)!

 ## Installation
 ### Pre-Installation